mraad/spark-esri/README.md

 Project to demonstrate the usage of [Apache Spark](https://spark.apache.org/) within a [Jupyter notebook within ArcGIS Pro](https://pro.arcgis.com/en/pro-app/arcpy/get-started/pro-notebooks.htm).

+Oct 27, 2021 - Pro 2.8.3 removed the reliance and existence of the file `%LOCALAPPDATA%/ESRI/conda/envs/proenv.txt`.
+It now depend on env var `CONDA_DEFAULT_ENV` to determine the activate conda env.

 Sep 16, 2021 - Perform the following as a patch for Pro 2.8.3

 ```commandline